 Because anyone can upload a torrent onto the Internet, it’s an easy way for malicious actors to spread malware.
 All it takes for you to be infected with malware is one wrong download.

 Torrent files could be loaded with different types of ransomware and viruses, and you’d never know it.
-Before downloading any torrent, or opening any torrent file, scan the file with an anti-malware program like Malwarebytes.
+Before you torrent anonymously, or opening any torrent file, scan the file with an anti-malware program like Malwarebytes.

 Torrenting could get you in a lot of legal trouble, mainly if you’re downloading copyrighted material.
 Even if it’s not your intention, a torrent could be mislabeled and have copyrighted material in it without you realizing.